New Documentary – The Nature of Things Click on this link to watch it on CBC Gem: Love Hurts: The Science of Heartbreak |

 The Brunet Method ™ Offers Hope to Millions of People Around the World

-Based on recent discoveries in neuroscience regarding the functioning of memory, Reconsolidation Therapy ™ provides a simple, fast, and effective means to reduce the strength of emotional memories for victims who have experienced various degrees of trauma.
+Based on recent discoveries in neuroscience about how memory works, Reconsolidation Therapy™ offers a simple, fast, and effective way to reduce the intensity of emotional memories in trauma victims.

 Reputable press outlets from around the world have recognized the Brunet Method™ as an effective and innovative therapeutic method.